 This beautiful grass has an “inner light” that emanates from the white midribs of its fine-textured leaf blades and the threads of white around their edges.
-A graceful shape usually between 5 and 6 feet tall, ‘Morning Light’, turns golden in November and fades to beige in winter.
+Forming a graceful shape usually between 5 and 6 feet tall, ‘Morning Light’ turns golden in November and fades to beige in winter.
 This species is invasive in many areas of North America, and while ‘Morning Light’ is supposedly sterile, studies have shown that it can produce some viable seeds.

-Noteworthy CharacteristicsNeeds no staking; beautiful foliage.
+Noteworthy CharacteristicsNeeds no staking and has beautiful foliage.
 Flowers may be used for cutting or drying.
 Good autumn color.
 Winter interest.

-CareVery tolerant, but does best in fertile, moist but well-drained soil in full sun.
+CareVery tolerant, but does best in fertile, moist, well-drained soil in full sun.
 Should not have excessive moisture in winter.
 Cut to the ground by early spring.

 PropagationDivide in spring when young.
 Sow seed in containers in a cold frame in early spring.